 What's not to love about flannel shirts when the weather turns cool?
 Super soft all-cotton fabric keeping you warm and cozy.
 Strong and absorbent, flannel wicks away moisture (perfect in a snowball fight).
 Plus it's machine washable, making it easy to wear all winter long.
 If you ask us, flannel is the ideal fabric for cold weather – that is as long as it's taken care of.
 Don't risk your beloved red and black flannel shirts losing their soft and cozy appeal.
 Follow our tips for how to care for your flannel shirts and keep them a staple in your wardrobe rotation all winter long.

 Nothing beats snuggling up to a soft flannel shirt in front of the fire on one of those harsh winter days.
-Ensure that your favorite flannels stay soft and supple and wash them in cool or warm water (never hot) on the gentle cycle.
+If you’re wondering how to wash flannel, specifically how to wash flannel shirts, you’ll want to ensure that you wash them in cool or warm water (never hot) on the gentle cycle.
 A slower wash speed will cause less friction on the fabric, making them less likely to pill and reducing the stress on the fabric.
+This will also help prevent flannel from shrinking.
 It's no secret that the less stress on the fabric the more life in the clothes.
 Sound familiar?

 Using a gentle detergent free of enzymes, phosphates and chlorine can also help keep that soft flannel shirt feeling you love so much.
 Also, resist the urge to use a liquid fabric softener.
 These create a type of film on the fabric that clogs the fibers and cause them to stiffen over time.
 Instead try adding a ½-1 cup of vinegar during the rinse cycle to help remove soap residue without damaging the flannel.